Meet Natalia, founder of the small business designed to help your small or medium sized enterprises (SMEs).

 My brain often wanders and explores ideas for new businesses and I think about how I would start them.
 In hindsight this probably really supports the work I do with ID&EA: throw me a business idea and my brain switches into gear about how to create and grow it.

 What do you do outside of work?

 I'm a part of the Couchsurfing community.
 I have been hosted in many countries and have enjoyed hosting numerous guests over the years - we've even hosted quite a few Couchsurfing events.
 I love meeting people from all walks of life and having interesting conversations, however, I'm known in the community as the person to talk to if you want to start a business.
 It always falls that at every event or party, I get talking to the person who dislikes their job and has an idea for a business.
-I'm always encouraging them to follow their dream!
+I'm always there encouraging them to follow their dream!

 I also love making something crafty or upcycling.
 I’m always so surprised to see how much people throw away, but I have managed to salvage a lot of it and use my upholstery or woodwork or metal skills to upcycle the items.

 I’m also a bit of a plant lover.
 Like furniture, plants are often left out by bins (which I assume is from when people are moving out of their flats) so I adopt them!

 And truthfully, I do spend a lot of my time working on small businesses.
 Outside of ID&EA, I’m also currently working on two other start-ups of my own.
 I genuinely live, breathe, and sleep business.